New Year Resolutions

 Focussing On Gentle, Incremental Changes

 Back to my dusty treadmill.
 The great thing about a treadmill is that you can start slowly and gradually increase your speed, and at the same time watch your progress.
 So, I started slow, and gently built up my speed.
-I watched the speed counter move upwards, and the corresponding upward movement to my mileage.
+I watched the speed counter move upwards, and the corresponding upward movement in my mileage.

 As Amy Cuddy, Harvard Business School professor and social psychologist, wrote in ‘Presence’:

 Tiny tweaks lead to big changes… we don’t get there by deciding to change right now.
-We do it gently, incrementally…
+We do it gently, incrementally.'

 It certainly worked for me.